 - The best deep fryers have a breakaway electrical cord that prevents the entire fryer from tipping over and spilling hot oil on the floor if somebody accidentally trips over the cord.

-Ease of Use & Cleanup
+Ease of Use

-Deep fryers with built-in timers, digital temperature displays, filtration systems, and built-in oil storage are easier to use because they put all the tools you need to cook and maintain the fryer in one unit.
+Deep fryers with built-in timers, digital temperature displays, filtration systems, and built-in oil storage are easier to use because they put all the tools that are required to cook and maintain the fryer in one unit.